rvandewater/FHIR_MEDS/README.md

 ## Overview

-**MEDS on FHIR** is a Python package for converting HL7 FHIR (v4/v5) resources—especially from the MIMIC-IV FHIR demo—into the [MEDS](https://github.com/Medical-Event-Data-Standard/meds) sharded Parquet format.
+**MEDS on FHIR** is a Python package for converting HL7 FHIR (v4/v5) resources into the [MEDS](https://github.com/Medical-Event-Data-Standard/meds) sharded Parquet format.
 It supports scalable, schema-validated event extraction and is designed for research and interoperability projects.
+This project is in its early stages and has been tested mainly with the MIMIC-IV FHIR demo.
 ---

 ## Features